The Data Platform Behind 32,000 Advertising Accounts

 Daily jobs processed

-- 8.9/10 average usability score across all three user roles
+- 8.9/10 average usability score across all three user roles with 100% task completion

 - Users praised the unified experience: "It is surprising how different sources have different ways of being connected, and here everything is streamlined and easy to set-up.
 It is easy to manage so that even non tech people or experts can manage them.
 Really useful for CM or CSM."